-The Waldorf School of Atlanta is fully engaged and operational with remote classrooms and education (Learning Beyond the Classroom) and remote administrative offices.
-However, WSA's physical campuses are closed throughout the remainder of the 2019-2020 school year due to the coronavirus pandemic.
-WSA's Faculty and Administration continue to ensure our students’ continuity of learning and our community's connectivity.
-And WSA’s administration and staff is working to ensure that our school and community's needs are being met with ongoing administrative operations.
-We will continue to update this page with information about COVID-19 as it relates to The Waldorf School of Atlanta.
+During the spring of 2020, the Waldorf School of Atlanta was fully engaged and operational with remote classrooms and education (Learning Beyond the Classroom) and remote administrative offices throughout the remainder of the 2019-2020 school year due to the coronavirus pandemic.
+WSA's Faculty and Administration continue to ensure our students’ continuity of learning, our community's connectivity, and our school’s and community's needs are met with ongoing administrative operations.

-WSA continues to educate our students and support our community through our Learning Beyond the Classroom remote learning format and online curriculum, which embraces and reflects our pedagogical capacity to respond to the need for continuity.
-In the spirit of learning, courage, and joy, our faculty has collaborated with enthusiasm and imagination to bring our vibrant curriculum into the homes and hearts of every WSA family.
-Enjoy taking a look at our Learning Beyond the Classroom journey below.
+During the Spring of 2020, WSA transitioned to educating our students and supporting our community through our Learning Beyond the Classroom remote learning format and online curriculum.
+WSA's faculty and staff collaborated with enthusiasm and imagination to bring our vibrant curriculum into the homes and hearts of every WSA family.
+Get a glimpse of our Learning Beyond the Classroom journey below!

 Click Here to View Previous Community Letters -